Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 }
 ```

-> **Exercise: Complete the code**
->
-> This method should return the address and viewing key for all possible viewing key query variants in QueryMsg.
+This method should return the address and viewing key for all possible viewing key query variants in QueryMsg.
 It’s also a good idea to verify that the address is in a valid format, which will require an additional input field.

 <details> <summary> Hint 1:</summary>